 Adaptation of Sustainable Civil Infrastructure to Climate Change Impacts

-As a UNFCCC partner WFEO’s overall objectives is to contribute to a sustainable implementation of UNFCCC adaptation goals and strategies applied to civil infrastructure as well as contributing towards Goal 7 of the UN Millennium Goals for Development (MDG’s) to ensure Environmental Sustainability.
+As a UNFCCC partner WFEO’s overall objectives is to contribute to a sustainable implementation of UNFCCC adaptation goals and strategies applied to civil infrastructure as well as contributing towards Goal 13 of the UN Sustainable Development Goals (SDGs) to ensure Environmental Sustainability.
 The main purpose is to develop and implement engineering tools, policies and practices for risk assessment and adaptation of existing and new civil infrastructure to climate change, through building knowledge, experience and appropriate techniques to enhance technical capacity of engineers in order to adapt civil infrastructures to these climate changes, in particular within developing and least developed settings.

 Joint activities aim to organize national and regional workshops for engineers, planners and decision-makers on policies and best practices related to climate change adaptation of civil infrastructure, while facilitating regional, country-level and community level pilot projects which identify and evaluate engineering vulnerabilities of civil infrastructures and undertake adaptation measures, which include consideration of non-structural (soft) measures and non-monetary or intangible damages of disasters due to climate change, having indirect and multiplied impacts.
 But also to publish guidance documents on engineering vulnerability assessment of civil infrastructure and best engineering practices for adaptation to address these vulnerabilities.